Click here for all links

 Over the years, Jharna has steadily grown into a significant platform that nurtures young choreographers and encourages them to engage with Bharatanatyam in innovative and meaningful ways.
 This year's edition once again highlighted the vitality of the next generation of dancers, offering audiences a series of compelling performances that thoughtfully balanced tradition with contemporary imagination.

 Hosted at the TEACH Auditorium in the SPASTN campus in Taramani, Chennai, the festival took place across two weekends: February 21, 22, 28, and March 1, 2026.
 Over these four evenings, audiences were treated to a carefully curated line-up of original choreographic works presented by a select group of dancers chosen through a rigorous selection process.
-From a large pool of applicants, five artistes were selected, each bringing a distinctive artistic voice while remaining deeply rooted in the grammar of Bharatanatyam.
+From a large pool of applicants, five artistes were selected to present their work, each bringing a distinctive artistic voice while remaining deeply rooted in the grammar of Bharatanatyam.

 What distinguishes Jharna from many traditional dance festivals is its focus on choreography and creative exploration.
 Rather than presenting standard repertoire pieces, the platform invites artistes to develop original works that respond to contemporary questions, personal narratives, or new interpretations of classical themes.
 The result is a festival that feels both reflective and forward-looking, offering audiences an opportunity to witness Bharatanatyam in dialogue with the world around it.